dougmany/RangeVotePhoenix/README.md

 # Vote

-This is another attempt at a range vote system witten in Pheonix Live View.
+This is another attempt at a range vote system written in Phoenix Live View.

 To start your Phoenix server: